Nebraska eviction prevention and rapid rehousing.

 The Continuum of Care, state and federal government as well as HHS provide funds help stop evictions as well as rehouse the homeless, including veterans and single moms.
 Any type of eviction prevention is only offered when there is a crisis that the tenant is facing.
 These are not long term entitlements that benefit residents over an indefinite period of time.

 All funds are limited.
 When qualified, there may be emergency help to pay rent or a mortgage payment.
 But that is not all that the agencies may pay.
-Other housing costs that can be paid as part of these homeless assistance programs include utility bills, security deposits, costs involved in housing search or placement, and credit repair services for the homeless.
+Other housing costs that can be paid as part of these homeless assistance programs include utility bills, security deposits, costs involved in housing search or placement, and credit repair services for the homeless or low-income families.
 In some cases, ESG grants can be used to pay an attorney that offers eviction help, and the money will go towards landlord-tenant mediation or other tenant legal services.

-While of course there may be grants issued to help with rent, the eviction is often caused by many other factors.
+While of course there may be grants issued to help with rent to stop the eviction, the challenge is often caused by many other factors.
 These means the solution must tackle all of them.
 As but one example, there are often disputes that occur.
 This is where the Omaha based free Legal Aid of Nebraska may have an attorney on staff that can provide free advice.
 This includes details on HUD housing choice vouchers (section 8) which are for long term support, and read more on emergency Nebraska section 8.

-Much more is also provided to families threatened with an eviction.
+Much more is also provided.
+Government social services are for families threatened with an eviction.
 The client can be enrolled into employment assistance and job training as well as other case management.
 State of Nebraska child care vouchers can be given to renters with children or single moms, and thereby freeing up their pay to pay for housing needs.

 In some cases, people with a medical conditions or mental illness also need to enroll into an eviction prevention service.
 When those issues are causing a hardship, the social worker at Department of HHS will arrange for care.